Damocles078/pyROK/README.md

-A python based .exe project to gather players data from Rise of Kingdom using screenshots and OCR Only supports 16:9 screens (only tested on 1920x1080p)
+A python based .exe project to gather players data from Rise of Kingdom using screenshots and OCR Only supports 16:9 screens (only tested on 1920x1080p) Only tested on ROK pc version

+executable can be found in pyROK/ as pyROK.exe

 advice : use another account than your main, create your own alliance with you only inside, and turn off title banner.
 Ask your king to not activate buffs during data pull, recovery is not supported.